 Motive

 It’s a first stage of crime.
 The motive for an act is not a sufficiency test to determine its criminal character.
 Motive denotes anything that gives birth to any kind of action.
-An act which is unlawful cannot be excused in law on the ground, that it was committed with a good motive.
-Though it is not essential to prove motive but it may be considered in determining the guilt of the accused.
-But in the case, where the case is based on circumstantial evidence motive is relevant factor.
+An act that is unlawful cannot be excused in law on the ground, that it was committed with a good motive.
+Though it is not essential to prove motive it may be considered in determining the guilt of the accused.
+But in the case, where the case is based on circumstantial evidence motive is a relevant factor.

-Intention to commit crime
+Intention to commit a crime

-The second stage of crime is intention of the wrong-doer.
-Any act is punishable only if it has done with mens rea for achieving a particular purpose.
+The second stage of crime is the intention of the wrong-doer.
+Any act is punishable only if it has been done with mens rea for achieving a particular purpose.
 Also, such intention must be visible through some over act otherwise sole intention is not punishable.

 Motive/Purpose and Intention are not the same thing.

-Mere intention to commit crime without doing any act in furtherance of such intention is not punishable.
+Mere intention to commit a crime without doing any act in furtherance of such intention is not punishable.

 Preparation of Crime